National Citizen Party: Organisation

 Initially, it was proposed to form a joint convener committee of 150–170 members for the party under the leadership of Nasiruddin Patwary and Akhter Hossen.
 It was reported that by February 2025, nearly 10,000 members had joined the 400 committees formed across the country for the new party.
 As of 22 February, the organisational positions of coordinator, member secretary, spokesperson, chief organizer, senior joint convener, and senior joint member secretary were finalised.
 The financial needs of the party would be met through monthly membership dues and crowdfunding.

-Jatiya Nagorik Committee stated that the new party may include not only students but also retired military personnel, government officials, businesspeople and politicians those who were previously active in politics against the Awami League.
+Jatiya Nagorik Committee stated that the new party may include not only students but also retired military personnel, government officials, business people and politicians those who were previously active in politics against the Awami League.